IJAHARKHAN/javascript-chai-with-code/README.md

 ## javascript-chai-with-code
-Learning JavaScript from Chai with Code moom
+Learning JavaScript from Chai with Code